docker/docs/content/language/r/develop.md

 In the cloned repository's directory, open the `compose.yaml` file in an IDE or text editor.

-In the `compose.yaml` file, you need to uncomment all of the database instructions.
-In addition, you need to add the database password file as an environment variable to the server service and specify the secret file to use .
+In the `compose.yaml` file, you need to un-comment the properties for configuring the database.
+You must also mount the database password file and set an environment variable on the `shiny-app` service pointing to the location of the file in the container.

 The following is the updated `compose.yaml` file.